paulusminus/lipl-book/src/lipl-display.md

 # Lipl Display

 The application is using the primary UI thread for the UI.
-A second thread is started that starts a Gatt peripheral that passes messages received to the UI thread.
+A second thread is started that starts a Gatt peripheral that handles characteristic writes, converts them to messages and passes them to the UI thread.

 The gatt peripheral part defines a Gatt service with three characeristics that are writeable, namely text, status and control.